Your Credit History, Credit Score and Why It Matters

 620 or lower: Bad

-How long you've had active trade-lines.
+15% of your credit score is calculated based on the length of credit.
+This would be how long you've had active trade-lines.
+A tradeline would be a particular creditor.
 The longer the accounts have been opened, the better the impact on your score.

 This matters because lenders will assign a higher interest rate to lower score borrowers.
 They may not even extend credit at all.
 Higher rates equal higher payments which only benefit one party.
 Can you guess who?